A few new messages from people seeking information -

 PETER & JOHN McCUTCHEON sons of BOB & ISOBEL McCUTCHEON

 MURRAY McCORNICK with his prizewinning sheepdog

-DAVID RAE son of JOHN RAE (Rae's Bakery)
+DAVID RAE son of ROBERT RAE (Rae's Bakery)

 WEDDING OF ELSPETH FLEMING HAMILTON (CRAIGHLAW)